MUsmankhanzada/Covid-19-Classification-using-Transfer-Learning/README.md

     Training ResNets from scratch.
 (Note that we will use the ResNet implementation from torchvision throughout the exercise).
     Training ResNets pretrained on ImageNet.
     Training ResNets pretrained on RadImageNet, a large radiology dataset.

+NOTE: This exc is related to:
+ * Deep Learning for Computer Vision – Winter Term 2025/26 (University of Goettingen)
+ * Lecture by: Constantin Pape
+ * Organizers: Anwai Archit, Sushmita Nair